Helenyin123/changnote/web-technology-project.md

 **Higher Order Function: **functions that are either pass a function as an argument or return a function

 **Array: **group data in consecutive memory, we can retrieve, update, or add them by index.
 For empty space, the default value is undefined.
+If you access an index that is out of bound, it will return undefined.
 Array can hold any type of data.

 ```js
 // Define an array